Navigating the Business Impacts & Risks of COVID-19

 Legislation enacted in response to COVID-19 is unprecedented in scope and size and is being passed quickly to ensure that relief is available to those who need it.
 Questions about how to apply for funding, what is available, and to whom are just some of the questions that arise.
 We’re in the midst of business survival right now.

 Following the Families First Coronavirus Response Act, there are many new options to pursue for business and personal financial help.
-But some things remain the same during a crisis, as Arlen reminded webinar participants.
+But some things remain the same during a crisis.
 He explained that in the normal course of working with clients, he helps them complete a SWOT analysis to identify short-term threats in the current environment.
 The goal is to make sure that the following threats are clearly identified:

 - Financing – cash flow is king.
 In a COVID-19 environment, that means expanding line of credit, restructuring debt, and making payment deferrals when possible.